medibloc/panacea-js-old/docs/medjs-transaction.rst

 - value transfer transaction : To transfer MED from one account to another.
 - writer assign transaction : To assign an address that can use owner's bandwidth to write.
-- data upload transaction : To upload data related information on the , such as data hash, location, encrypt key and so on, on the blockchain.
+- data upload transaction : To upload the hash of the data on the blockchain.

 ---------------------------------------------------------------------------